pooya-jb/SoSummit/README.md

 This is the readme for SoSummit.
+It is an app for outdoorsy people.